 Button Resulting action Add Opens a wizard that helps you add a business-level application to your business-level application.
 Delete Deletes the business-level application from the product configuration repository and deletes the application binaries from the file system of all nodes where the application modules are installed.
-On single-server installations, deletion occurs after the configuration is saved.
+On multiple-server installations, deletion occurs after the configuration is saved and synchronized with the nodes.